‘Have You Ever’ was a last-minute addition to the well-oiled S Club 7 machine, but it was all in the name of charity…

 It’s hard to imagine any other pop act besides S Club 7 managing to successfully deliver a song with so much calculated disarray and chaos as ‘Reach’

-Suddenly, with a rocket shoved up its arse, You found a new lease of life and was elevated from a fairly unremarkable album track into one of S Club 7’s most brilliant singles.
+With a rocket shoved up its arse, ‘You’ was elevated from an unremarkable album track into one of S Club 7’s most brilliant singles.